rubiojr/rtve-go/README.md

 ## How It Works

-1. The scraper navigates through pages of the specified RTVE program URL
+1. The scraper navigates through pages of the specified RTVE show URL
 2. For each page, it extracts links to individual videos
 3. For each video:
    - Metadata is downloaded and saved as JSON